hx2A/py5website/tutorials/mac-users.rst

 The next problem has to do with the Dock Icons at the bottom of the screen.

 If you run a Sketch that uses the default renderer, no icon will appear in the dock and the window may not be given focus.
-When you get tired of minimizing other windows to find the Sketch window, try using the Sketch's ``Py5Surface`` object to move it or bring it to the front, like so:
+I added a hack to compensate for the window focus issues, but if for some reason it does not appear, you'll need to minimize other windows to find the Sketch window.
+You can also try using the Sketch's ``Py5Surface`` object to move it or bring it to the front, like so:

 .. code:: python